 Coronavirus (COVID-19) updates

-Due to the coronavirus (COVID-19), all works and meetings are temporarily on hold.
+Due to coronavirus, all consultation events are on hold.

-We are working on a project aiming to promote access through Horsted Valley by formalising walking and cycling routes, as well as interpretation trails, so that users can learn while exercising or enjoying the site.
+We are working on a project aiming to promote access through Horsted Valley by formalising walking routes, as well as interpretation panels, so that users can learn while exercising or enjoying the site.